anik-ghosh-au7/bitcoin_notifier/bitcoin-notifier/README.md

 ## Usage

-Following query on terminal will provide you with all the help options available
+Following query on cmd (windows) / terminal (linux) will provide you with all the help options available

 ##### Input :